 “Frequently, material requirements planning is subject to constraints, especially when new concepts, such as restriction-based and optimizing methods, are to compensate for the deficits of the MRP.
 The data volume increases and the run times of the programs are even longer.”

-This paragraph is virtually unintelligible.
+This paragraph is virtually incomprehensible.
 So we have to guess what CONSILIO IT actually means.

-CONSILIO IT seems deeply confused on the issue of MRP processing speed versus what MRP actually does versus other supply and production planning methods.
+CONSILIO IT seems deeply confused about the issue of MRP processing speed versus what MRP does versus other supply and production planning methods.

 And Now on to Big Data?